Copyright 2025 - Custom text here

 Tune-in to nature and commence a cleansing program to prepare your body for summer.

-Khabir Southwick is available for [face-to-face] consultations in Ojai California, Bulverde Texas or remotely by Zoom worldwide.
+Khabir Southwick is available for consultations remotely via Zoom, offering his expertise to clients worldwide.

 Fees and Health Assessment Forms